jpadhye/jpadhye.github.io/README.md

 Tags are created automatically under the /tags page.

 To use a math formula in a post, use the mathjax:true tag in the post.

-## Contributing

-Feel free to open a pull request for contributing.

-Please feel free to contribute.
-Do not hesitate to open a pull request and fix it, please read [contributing](./CONTRIBUTING.md) before PR.

-## License

-This project is open source and available under the [MIT License](LICENSE.md).